kentywang/Agamari/README.md

 Create an [issue](https://github.com/quirkycorgi/Agamari/issues) if you need help.

 ### Credits
-Thank you to [p0ss](http://opengameart.org/users/p0ss) for the "eating" asound.
+Thank you to [p0ss](http://opengameart.org/users/p0ss) for the "eating" sound.